 Beyond our 90% target, we consider neutralizing the remaining (up to 10%) of our absolute emissions for which reduction actions aren’t viable.
 In line with SBTi, we will neutralize (offsetOffset/Carbon offsettingAccording to the Intergovernmental Panel on Climate Change (IPCC) a carbon offset is a reduction of GHG in order to balance out an emission made elsewhere.
 Essentially, offsetting refers to buying carbon credits which are tradable units of reduced GHG emissions from projects outside an organization‘s operations (IPCC).
 However, it’s important to note that buying these credits doesn't actually reduce the emissions created by the original activity—it's just compensating for them by funding projects that cut emissions elsewhere.
 In other words, carbon offsetting doesn’t directly lower the emissions from the activity you’re trying to offset. ) these remaining emissions through high-quality permanent carbon removal solutions.
 We will ensure that we invest only in certified high-quality projects that will ensure additionality, permanence, exclusivity and with environmental and social safeguards.

-CIRCULARITY & MATERIALS
+CIRCULARITY AND MATERIALS

 TARGET | 100% OF THE POLYESTER USED IN OUR PRODUCTS TO BE RECYCLED POLYESTER BY 2024. | |

-PROGRESS | 99% achieved in 2023 and maintained in 2024. | |
+PROGRESS | 99% first achieved in 2023 and has been maintained since. | |

 CONTEXT | Polyester is the most used material in our products, therefore the transition to recycled polyester is an important lever in our materials strategy.
 All recycled content is verified through third-party certifications such as the Global Recycled Standard (GRS) and the Recycled Claim Standard (RCS). |